 Pierce Allman is a career journalist, working as WFAA-Radio’s program director in 1963 covering President Kennedy’s visit to Dallas.
 He was one of the first reporters inside the Texas School Book Depository after shots were fired at the Kennedy motorcade.

 Hugh Aynesworth is a journalist and author who covered President Kennedy’s visit to Dallas for The Dallas Morning News and was the only reporter present for all of the major events that occurred the weekend of November 22-24, 1963.
-He later worked for Newsweek magazine, ABC News’ 20/20, and the Washington Times.
+Later he was an investigative reporter for Newsweek, ABC's "20/20," The Washington Times and Dallas Times Herald.

 Distance Learning Programs